 A cell phone is not a recommended device for viewing the eBook or acceptable for participating in daily Zoom classes.
-More recommendations and requirements can be found here.
+More recommendations and requirements can be found here (Links to an external site.).

-Individual colleges may have additional requirements or recommendations, which students should review prior to the start of their program: CLAS requirements.
+Individual colleges may have additional requirements or recommendations, which students should review prior to the start of their program: CLAS requirements (Links to an external site.).